mendix/docs/content/refguide/page-resources.md

 To add a resource document, do the following:

-1. In the [Project Explorer](project-explorer), right-click the module or a folder you want to add a resource to and select **Add other**:
+1. In the [App Explorer](project-explorer), right-click the module or a folder you want to add a resource to and select **Add other**:

     ![](attachments/page-resources/project-explorer-page-resources.png)